Archives of the Federation of Bosnia and Herzegovina: Establishment

-Initiative for the establishment of the Archives of the Federation of Bosnia and Herzegovina was launched in 1994, at the time of transformation of Bosnia and Herzegovina and during which the Federation of Bosnia and Herzegovina was established.
-The Archives became operative on 1 June 1997. as an administrative organization that preserves and protects the archival and current records created as the part of the activities of the Parliament of the Federation of Bosnia and Herzegovina, the President and vice-president of the Federation of Bosnia and Herzegovina, Governing, Federal and Administrating institutions of Federation of Bosnia and Herzegovina, as well as other agencies such as citizens' associations and other legal entities that have been organized at the entity level since 1994 when the Federation of Bosnia and Herzegovina was founded.
+The initiative for the establishment of the Archives of the Federation of Bosnia and Herzegovina was launched in 1994, at the time of transformation of Bosnia and Herzegovina and during which the Federation of Bosnia and Herzegovina was established.
+The Archives became operative on 1 June 1997, as an administrative organization that preserves and protects the archival and current records created as part of the activities of the Parliament of the Federation of Bosnia and Herzegovina, the President and vice-president of the Federation of Bosnia and Herzegovina.
+It governs, federal and administrative institutions of the Federation of Bosnia and Herzegovina, as well as other agencies such as citizens' associations and other legal entities that have been organized at the entity level since 1994 when the Federation of Bosnia and Herzegovina was founded.
 The Archive is an independent federal institution whose current status is regulated under the Law on the Federal Ministries and Other Organs of the Federal Administration.

 Since 2016, the Archives of the Federation of Bosnia and Herzegovina use the new emblem which has been inspired by a stylized “stećak” tombstone.